-If you have been charged with carrying a concealed firearm without a license in Florida or the greater West Palm Beach area, it is important that you consult with an attorney as soon as possible.
-West Palm Beach carrying a concealed firearm lawyers have extensive experience representing individuals charged with weapons offenses.
-An experienced gun attorney can help provide the most aggressive defense possible thus ensuring the best results.
+If you have been charged with carrying a concealed firearm without a license, it is important that you consult with an Attorney as soon as possible.
+West Palm Beach carrying a concealed firearm Lawyers have extensive experience representing individuals charged with weapons offenses.
+An experienced gun Attorney can help provide the most aggressive defense possible thus ensuring the best results.

 Florida is a shall issue state, which means that the FDACS must issue a concealed weapons permit to applicants who meet the statutory criteria.
 The minimum eligibility requirements include, but are not limited to: